hikeventures/hikeventures.github.io/_posts/reviews/2018-02-25-mixpre-3-sennheiser-mke-600-rycote-super-softie-strut-STR-MP3.markdown

 Here you can see the Sennheiser MKE 600 mounted on my <a rel="nofollow" href="http://amzn.to/2FuHJFx">SLIK Mini Pro III</a>.
 The SLIK tripod is one of my favorite tripods as it packs small and can carry small and big cameras as well as microphones.
 I also use it at home on my desk with the MixPre-3 mounted on it.

 <a href="http://www.hikeventures.com/children_playing_ice_finland/">Here</a> you can listen to an audio sample which I have recorded in Finland.

+This blog post contains affiliate links which helps us to keep this blog running.